 The first thing I noticed is that this Ube is more of a lilac hue rather than the intense purple that I've seen elsewhere.
 Likewise, the taste of the ube is subtle as well.

 Trader Joe's uses puree to get the flavor of the ube.
-Many other companies use ube extract which will yield a far more purple product.
+Many other companies use ube purple yam extract which will yield a far more purple product in terms of both color and taste.

 The next thing I noticed after trying this was how hard it is to describe what Ube tastes like.
 It isn't a classically sweet flavor.
+At best it's like a cross between vanilla and pistachio with hints of coconut.
 If you've ever been to a restaurant where flavors like Red Bean or Green Tea are offered, it's pretty close in sweetness to those flavors.

-And while I've had green tea and red bean ice cream in sushi restaurants, ube is a staple dessert item in the Philippines.
+And while I've had green tea and red bean ice cream in sushi restaurants, ube is a staple dessert item in the Philippines to which the purple yam is used quite a bit.

 And those flavors it is really the ice cream base that is driving the sweetness.
 So minus the sweetness, what you are left with is a lightly nutty-tasting base.